ImPaCt Study - Evaluating the effectiveness of consumer-driven product Information to Promote Correct use of child restraint systems in cars

-If you decide to participate, you will be asked to attend our laboratory at Neuroscience Research Australia (NeuRA), Randwick, for a 1 hour period where you will be asked to complete the following study activities;
+If you decide to participate, you will be asked to attend our lab at Neuroscience Research Australia (NeuRA) in Randwick, OR attend a satellite location (e.g. UNSW in Kensington, or Shakespeare St Carpark in Campsie) and complete the following study activities:

 A) Participant Survey (15 mins)

 This questionnaire (which you can complete before or during the study) will collect information on your previous experience with child car seats, information you have used previously to help you use your car seat, and what your perceptions and attitudes are towards safety.

 B) Child Car Seat Installation Trial (45 mins)